Zahraoi/Internship-Tasks/Task2/README.md

 - Consistent spacing, alignment, and visual hierarchy
 - Clean and minimal user interface

-2. Responsive Behavior
-- Layout adapts smoothly to different screen sizes
-- Desktop layout uses structured positioning for visual accuracy
-- Mobile view reorganizes content for better readability without breaking design
-- Its not perfectly responsive right now but it will be worked upon

 3. Alternating Layout Sections
 - **Channels** → Image on left, text on right